BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Baby at Week 19

 What is baby doing at 19 weeks in the womb?
 At 19 weeks, baby is working on their five senses.
-Yep, nerve cells for sense of taste, hearing, sight and smell are all developing in baby's brain.
+Yep, nerve cells for their sense of taste, hearing, sight and smell are all developing in baby's brain.
 A 19-week fetus has already learned to suck and now adds swallowing to their bag of tricks.
-And of course, baby is very busy moving around!
+And, of course, baby is very busy moving around!

 How big is baby at 19 weeks?